 If you’ve struggled to hold jobs because of your anxiety or panic attacks, you may qualify for disability benefits.
-In 2020, 13.1% of workers received disability benefits for anxiety or their mental health.
+In 2021, 1.1 million workers received benefits for anxiety or their mental health.

 We’ll go over what qualifies as anxiety, when anxiety can qualify you for disability, and what you should do if you think you qualify for benefits.